-Is this a licensed to sin?
+Is this a license to sin?

 The danger of keeping salvation by doing works

 The proper understanding of salvation is that works play no part in it (Rom.
 4:5), that it is a free gift (Rom.
 6:23), and that it is received by faith (Eph.
 2:8-9).
-Once we are saved we are to live a holy life (1 Thess.
+Once we are saved, we are to live a holy life (1 Thess.
 4:7).

 The important point is that you have studied the Word of God and are convinced in your own mind of what you believe (Rom.
 14:5).
 You are the one who has to answer to God (Rom.
 3:19).
 You are the one who needs to study to show yourself approved (2 Tim.
 2:15).

 Nevertheless, there are different positions on this issue.
-One position states that it is possible to lose your salvation, but only if you want to.
-In other words, having been set free from sin, the person is then able by an act of will to deny the Lord and desire not to be a part of Him any longer.
+One position states that it is possible to lose your salvation but only if you want to.
+In other words, having been set free from sin, the person is then able, by an act of will, to deny the Lord and desire not to be a part of Him any longer.